SubparLabs/faceblocker/README.md

 1. Go to chrome://extensions/
 2. Check *Developer Mode*
 3. Click on 'Load Unpacked Extension'
-4. Select the 'faceblocker' directory
+4. Select the 'app' directory

 ### How to get roulette working